nascit/sts-broker/README.md

 ### Map attributes from your Identity Provider

 Your User Pool will need to have a couple of custom attributes populated.
-Most important one is 'custom:teams'.
-This custom attribute must contain a list of the groups/roles/teams your user belongs to.
+Most important one is **'custom:teams'**.
+This required custom attribute **must** contain a list of the groups/roles/teams your user belongs to.
 Based on this attribute, the STS Broker will list the policies available to this user.

 You can follow these guides to map attributes from your IdP to your User Pool: